astrolang/astro/README.md

 Astro uses a special [Automatic Reference Counting](https://en.m.wikipedia.org/wiki/Reference_counting)(ARC) system that automatically breaks reference cycles, so its unlike Swift's ARC which requires some special annotations in cases like that.
 It's also unlike Rust memory management model as it puts lesser restrictions on how references are moved around while still being memory safe.

-Astro simply, stays out of your way, lets you write your code like you would in any other garbage-collected languages.
+Astro simply, stays out of your way, lets you write your code like you would in any other garbage-collected language.

 ### How close is Astro to being ready for production use?
 Not close.
 Astro is at its infancy, there are several tasks —which you can find [below](#tasks)— to complete before it becomes usable.